quantstamp/qsp-protocol-audit-contract/README.md

 `await quantstamp_audit.getNextAuditRequest();`

 The function finds the most expensive audit and tries to assign it to your node.
+Although the most expensive, the audit must also match your minimum price criteria set previously using `setAuditNodePrice()`.
+For example, if the most expensive audit is 10 QSP but your minimum price is 20 QSP, you will get no assignments.

-Upon successful completion: 1) it will lock your deposit for a number of blocks that is a sum of the timeout for the audit node to submit a report and the timeout for the police node to check your report (you will not be able to unstake the funds till then or till the police checks your report), and 2) the function will emit the event:
+Upon successful completion, the function will: 1) lock your deposit for a number of blocks that is a sum of the timeout for the audit node to submit a report and the timeout for the police node to check your report (you will not be able to unstake the funds till then or till the police checks your report), and 2) emit the event:

 `LogAuditAssigned(requestId, auditor, requestor, uri, price, requestBlockNumber)`